Maximinodotpy/articles/032 - Conways Game Of Life/_blog/article.md

 }
 ```

-Next up we set the `color-scheme` property of the root element to `dark` which will make it so the default styling of element like scrollbars or input is dark instead of light.
+Next up we set the `color-scheme` property of the root element to `dark` which will make it so the default styling of element like scrollbar's or input is dark instead of light.

 ```css
 :root {